dgaydukov/cert-aws/README.md

 * Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
 + add based on number of messages in sqs
 * cloudformation template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
+* try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
+* Create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
+* Deploy java app using opsworks stacks